LazarofShalev/SolarSystem/README.md

 # SolarSystem

-Solar System is an Augmented Reality iOS application, you can see the solar system stars like earth and moon aligned around the sun by their proportional sizes compared to each other, each star detailed in top quality 8k image.
+Solar System is an Augmented Reality iOS application, you can see the solar system stars like earth and moon aligned around the sun by their proportional sizes compared to each other.

 **Technologies**